Italy parliament approves TV frequency auction

-ROME (Reuters) - The Italian parliament approved on Thursday a tax bill including an amendment ordering the auction of digital television frequencies that had been fiercely criticized by the centre-right party of former Prime Minister Silvio Berlusconi.
+ROME, April 19 (Reuters) - The Italian parliament approved on Thursday a tax bill including an amendment ordering the auction of digital television frequencies that had been fiercely criticised by the centre-right party of former Prime Minister Silvio Berlusconi.

 The centre-right People of Freedom party voted confidence in the government of Prime Minister Mario Monti, which would have had to resign if it had lost.

-Estimates of how much revenue the government can make from the auction of the frequencies has ranged from 1.5 billion euros ($1.96 billion) to 4 billion euros.
+Estimates of how much revenue the government can make from the auction of the frequencies has ranged from 1.5 billion euros to 4 billion euros.

 The six digital frequencies would be able to carry six channels each.